Collection of Gargoyles

 Unlike the sections organized by provinces or countries, this collection is presented in a random order, allowing visitors to casually discover very different figures in the same viewing experience: a medieval demon, a Renaissance grotesque, or an animal gargoyle in dialogue with its architectural setting.

-The photographs come from the various posts published on our blog.
-No two visits are the same.
-Will you dare to discover them?
+No two visits are ever the same.
+Are you ready to discover them?

 All photographs in this collection belong to Dolores Herrero © doloresherrero.com.